Magnesium is an essential mineral for our bodies and plays an important role in over 300 of our body’s biochemical reactions. It helps to:

 - Irregular heartbeat

-Magnesium deficiency can be rectified by:
+A deficiency can be rectified by:

 - Taking magnesium supplements

 Magnesium is completely safe to take as a supplement as long as you don’t exceed the recommended dosage for your age.
-As with any supplement, there are difference recommended doses for adults and children.
+As with any supplement, there are different recommended doses for adults and children.

-Public Health England recommends the following:
+Public Health England recommends the following magnesium doses:

 |Age||Recommended daily dose of magnesium|